The Stefan problem and free targets of optimal Brownian martingale transport: Global-time existence of supercooled Stefan problem

 \section{Global-time existence of supercooled Stefan problem}

-Translating the saturation result, Theorem~\ref{thm:saturation}, into a PDE formulation via the consistency result, Theorem~\ref{thm:consistency}, we can derive global-time existence of the Stefan problem for both supercooled fluid $(St_1)$ (Theorems~\ref{Stefan:I} and \ref{Stefan:I:2}) and melting ice $(St_2)$ (Theorem~\ref{Stefan:II}).
-Our emphasis will be on the supercooled case which has not been well understood in the literature.
-We point out that, due to Theorem~\ref{thm:saturation}, $\nu=1$ in the active region of the brownian particles.
-Thus $\nu$ satisfies the assumptions of Theorem~\ref{thm:tau-equal-tau-U} (b).
-For $(St_1)$ we find the unique solution that vanishes in finite time (Theorem~\ref{Stefan:I}), for a certain class of initial data $(\mu, E)$, and the unique solution that vanishes outside of its support (Theorem~\ref{Stefan:I:2}).
-Remarkably, our choice of the initial domain $E$ is necessary to have such solutions, and it is generated as the accumulated active region of the melting $(St_2)$ problem (Theorem~\ref{thm:unique-E}).
-This connects the two problems that have very different dynamics from each other.
+Translating the saturation result (Theorem~\ref{thm:saturation}) into a PDE formulation (Theorem~\ref{thm:consistency}), we can now derive global-time existence results for both $(St_1)$ (Theorems~\ref{Stefan:I} and \ref{Stefan:I:2}) and $(St_2)$ (Theorem~\ref{Stefan:II}).
+Our emphasis will be on $(St_1)$ which has not been well understood in the literature beyond one space dimension.
+We will see that different choices of $f$ (i.e. different characteristic functions) yield different global-time solutions of $(St_1)$.
+For instance with $f=1$ (on $\R^d$) we find the unique solution that vanishes in finite time (Theorem~\ref{Stefan:I}), for a certain class of initial data $(\mu, E)$.
+Another choice of $f$ yields a solution that does not vanish in finite time (Theorem~\ref{Stefan:I:2}).
+Let us point out that the initial domain $E$ needs to be chosen carefully to have such solutions.
+For instance $E$ can be obtained from a variational problem depending on $\mu$ and $f$ as given in {\red \eqref{variational} through \eqref{obstacle}}.

-Let us first translate positivity of the target in Lemma~\ref{lem:nu_below_W_t} in terms of the Eulerian flow $\eta$.
+We first show that the optimal target $\nu$ is positive in the support of {\red the Eulerian variable} $\eta$ as long as $f$ is.
+Together with the saturation theorem it follows that $\nu=f$ in the active region if $\tau>0$.